84 best TV shows and series to watch on Netflix - TheNewsTrace

 Queer Eye

-An all new Fab 5 and a feel-good coronary heart that almost all broadcasters might solely dream of, Netflix struck gold with its reboot of Queer Eye.
+An all new Fab 5 and a feel-good coronary heart that the majority broadcasters might solely dream of, Netflix struck gold with its reboot of Queer Eye.
 The series has already discovered a loyal fan base, even together with individuals who by no means watched the unique.
 Watch on Netflix

 Orange Is the New Black

 The series follows naïve, middle-class Piper Kerman (Taylor Schilling) as she embarked on a 15-month sentence.
-With its good ensemble forged of sturdy, humorous and racially numerous ladies, the 5 seasons of Orange contradict each “ladies behind bars” stereotype.
+With its sensible ensemble forged of robust, humorous and racially various girls, the 5 seasons of Orange contradict each “girls behind bars” stereotype.
 All seven seasons can be found.
 Watch on Netflix

 The Nice British Bake Off